Free shipping to the US on orders over $150

 • 1/2 tsp grated ginger

-• 3 tbsp Wheat Flour (substitute an equal amount of Rice Flour for gluten free)
+• 3 tbsp Rice Flour

 • 3 tbsp Potato Starch